-18 Powerful One Word Tattoos That Prove A Single Word Can Make A Statement
+18 Powerful One Word Tattoos That Make A Statement

 I'm painfully jealous of people who can have tattoos.
 Having an allergy to metal being in my bloodstream — which tattoo ink often has in it — I sadly can't partake in the fun that is getting a tattoo.
 However, that doesn't mean I can't admire them from afar, especially the powerful one word tattoos of the world.

 If you ask me, one word tattoos are one of the greatest tattoo designs you can get.
 They somehow manage to capture so much heart and soul into a single word.
 Often eloquent and simple, they also grant an individual the ability to share a bold statement with the world.
 Just imagine how much thought has to go into a tattoo that's a single word.
 It has to be something that you're personally connected with or that has a very significant meaning in your life, but that won't get boring.
 Having the courage to then put that one word onto your body for life has to take some serious guts.

 If you're one of these brave souls, props to you.
 If you're like me and without a single tattoo on your body, well, we can admire the tattoos of others from afar.
 So join me in paying tribute to 17 inspiring one word tattoos.

 NYC-based tattoo artist Sarah Gaugler (@sarahgaugler) is known for her delicate, fine line work — and her text is particularly stunning.
 In a world that can seem to go a mile a minute, sometimes you need a reminder to just stop and take a deep breath.
 Sure, you could invest in a smart watch that reminds you to pause and breathe for a minute, but this word makes for a nice tattoo, too.